linosgian/ehlo/content/posts/cloud.md

 ```

-The most important parameter here is the "driver", it basically defines with
+The most important parameter here is the "driver", it basically defines what
 kind of workload we want to run.
 Nomad is able to handle VMs, Docker, LXCs, rkt, and so
 on.